Bsting/pii-data-detection/README.md

 Fit the model with the training data.

 ### 5. Model Evaluation
-Evaluate the model performance by submitting the inference results to Kaggle.
+Evaluate the model performance by submitting the inference results to the competition.
+There are 2 scores: the public score and the private score.
+- The public score is calculated by using approximately 20% of the test data, and this score is calculated after the inference results successfully submitted.
+- The private score is calculated by using approximately 80% of the test data, and this score is calculated after the competition end.

 ## Experiment
 Observations from the EDA done on the data collected from [The Learning Agency Lab - PII Data Detection](https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data):